One of the best Sea Run Brown Trout rivers in Iceland

 Tungufljót river in Skaftafell is one of the best known Sea trout rivers in Iceland and is most famous for the high average weight of fish caught, every year multiple Sea-Run Brown trout in the 20lbs range are caught with the average weight of the fish being between 5-10 pounds.
 Pound for pound sea-run browns are one of the hardest fighting fish in the world.
 The fish stock in the river is all-natural and native to Iceland.

 Located in a beautiful area surrounded by glaciers and volcanoes and situated close to some of the most spectacular natural sites in all of Iceland like Skaftafell national park, Europes largest glacier Vatnajökull and countless more.

-Primetime on the river is in April and May when the Sea-Run Browns are making there way down river towards the ocean for feeding and then again Mid August-October when they run upriver from the ocean in preparation for the fall spawning season.
+Primetime for the Sea-Run Brown Trout is in April and May when they are making there way down river towards the ocean for feeding, and then again Mid August-October when they run upriver from the ocean in preparation for the fall spawning season.

 It is a self-catering lodge overlooking the river and consists of two cabins connected by a large veranda, two twin/double rooms in each cabin.
 Fully equipped kitchen, Gas BBQ, shed for wader storage